-QB rankings and streaming advice for Week 6 of the 2018 fantasy football season.
+QB rankings and streaming advice for Week 16 of the 2018 fantasy football season.

 Welcome to the 2018 Game Level Similarity Projections (GLSP) for wide receivers, a weekly column designed to help you identify high-upside standouts and set your season-long lineups.
 GLSP uses historical matchup, team, player, and Vegas lines to generate situation-agnostic projections.
 The low projection is equivalent to the 25th-percentile point total from the comparable